robnjunge/bank-of-flatiron/README.md

 Use <a href = https://dulcet-vacherin-5f9977.netlify.app>this </a> to get the deployed site
 <li>You can also fork and clone this repository <strong>git@github.com:robnjunge/bank-of-flatiron.git</strong> in to your computer </li>
  <li>Open the project-folder using VS code.
-<li>Then run npm install in your terminal.
+<li>Then run npm start in your terminal to open the react app in your browser</li>
-Run npm run server.
-This will run your backend on port 8001.</li>
-<li>In a new terminal, run npm start.
-This will run your React app on port 8000.
-Make sure to open http://localhost:8001/transactions in the browser to verify that your backend is working before you proceed!

-If you are unfamiliar with HTML tables, take a look at the docs with an example here</li>

-## Endpoints
-The base URL for your backend is: http://localhost:8001

 ## Core Deliverables
 As a user, I should be able to: